tailcallhq/tailcallhq.github.io/outlines/how-to-use-graphql-aliases.md

 A. Introduction to GraphQL Aliases

-- Basic fundamentals of Aliases
+- Define GraphQL Aliases and it's use in queries

 B. Importance of Aliases in GraphQL ecosystem

-- Impact of Aliases on GraphQL
+- Significance of Aliases in improving query

-(Examples - Real-world examples to demonstrate Aliases’ effect)
+(Examples - Real-world examples to demonstrate impact of Aliases)

 ## Understanding GraphQL Aliases

-A. Brief understanding of GraphQL Aliases
+A. Overview of GraphQL Aliases

 - Characteristics and Key Features of Aliases